mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 * the event website runs a **labeller** — a lightweight ATProto service — that publishes status changes as protocol-level labels attached to each event item.
 * the website displays only event items with provisional or approved labels.

+In fact, according to Emelia, a CMS is really not needed at all: event co-creation could simply be supported purely by an Atmosphere app.
+But event co-creation is best embedded within a much larger community strategy, and besides I have to leave something for version 5 of this post ;)
 ## Benefits: better reach with a simpler website

 **In this version of this post, I've only explored how this could look using the features offered by the [leaflet.pub ](http://leaflet.pub/)implementation of standard.site.
 They are considerable.**